Get your ducks in a row for a loan application

-As borrowing needs get larger, it becomes ever more important to develop a solid, ongoing relationship with your lender.
+As borrowing needs get larger, it's important to develop a solid, ongoing relationship with your lender.
 Meetings to discuss a new loan application will be much smoother if you are well prepared and have all the necessary financial information readily available.

 It’s especially valuable to have that outside expertise if you’re developing a proposal for something that will entail borrowing a sizable amount.

-“You can never have too much information on hand when you go in to meet with your lender,” says Ryan Clubb, a relationship manager with Farm Credit Canada in Wyoming, Ont.
+“You can never have too much information on hand when you go in to meet with your lender,” says Ryan Clubb, a Relationship Manager with Farm Credit Canada in Wyoming, Ont.
 “We usually ask for three years of financials for the company or the individuals who are going to be on the loan, regardless of the loan size.
-Bring along an updated net worth statement, too, so we have a snapshot of where you’re at financially with your debts and assets.”
+Bring along an updated net worth statement,, so we have a snapshot of where you’re at financially with your debts and assets.”
 He also recommends you be ready to explain any items in your financials that might appear unusual.

 And just because someone is worth a couple of million dollars doesn’t mean they can take out a large loan, Clubb says.
 Many farmers have a lot of equity but not necessarily a lot of available cash.
 A producer should be prepared to show how they’ll manage the loan without putting a big strain on the operation.

 That’s the benefit of a lender seeing a customer’s last three years of financials.
 It shows whether they are spenders or savers.
 Those who can demonstrate they’ve been paying down debt or investing in revenue-generating assets are in a better bargaining position.

 Curb your enthusiasm

 Clubb sometimes sees customers who are overly optimistic with income estimates while underestimating expenses.
 He says many could benefit from spending more time reviewing their financials.

 “If they don’t fully know their numbers, they can’t identify where the risks are in their operation, so they aren’t prepared to mitigate them when they arise.”